 Don't try to pull a fast one on Dalton.
 He sees all.
 He knows all.
 He is all.

 Check out this "meet cute" in the doctor's office.
-Too tough.
+Very tough.

 Ben Gazzara is a corrupt businessman who has the town of Jasper, Missouri by its balls.
-What a dick.
-(Not really; I love Ben Gazzara.
-Be sure to see him in Saint Jack.)
+I love anything featuring Ben Gazzara.
+Even this.
+Maybe especially this.
+(Be sure to see him in Saint Jack.)

-Maybe I've always secretly envied bouncers.
+I've always secretly envied bouncers.
 Just once I'd love to be hired for my brawn.
-I'll have to live out my dream through the diminuitive Swayze as Dalton.
-Anyone else in this role would have been laughable but he's so diginifed, so committed to the insanity.
+I'll have to live out my dream through the diminutive Swayze as Dalton.
+Anyone else in this role would have been laughable but he's so dignified, so committed to the insanity.
 I admire this man and I think you do too.

 He is a Samurai Warrior among bar bouncers.